jusreyes/Resume/README.md

 Passionate and innovative with related education, practicum, and experience to excel within a **Software Engineering** role.

-> - **Software Solutions:** Hands-on experience developing and integrating tactical software applications to optimize the functionality of business operations while meeting > > objectives.
+> - **Software Solutions:** Hands-on experience developing and integrating tactical software applications to optimize the functionality of business operations while meeting  >objectives.
-> - **Relationship Development:** Multilingual professional fluent in English, Spanish, and German, with a background fostering robust relationships and interfacing with clients and engineers across the globe.
+> - **Relationship Development:** Multilingual professional fluent in English, Spanish, and German, with a background fostering robust relationships and interfacing with > >clients and engineers across the globe.
-- **Technically Proficient:** Talent for quickly learning new information, procedures, and technologies, with the ability to convey complex technologies to a variety of skill levels.
+>- **Technically Proficient:** Talent for quickly learning new information, procedures, and technologies, with the ability to convey complex technologies to a variety of skill >levels.
-- **Key Strengths:** Collaborative student with exceptional organization and multitasking skills.
+>- **Key Strengths:** Collaborative student with exceptional organization and multitasking skills.

 Core Technologies: